County Jail

 • Expected Release Date (for sentenced inmates)

-• Check the spelling of the inmate’s full legal name, as minor errors may result in no results.
+• Check the spelling of the inmate’s full legal name.
+Minor errors can lead to no results.

-• Try using alternative search terms, such as partial names or known aliases.
+• Consider using alternative search terms, such as nicknames or partial names, if relevant.

-• If you cannot find results, contact the jail directly for verification of the inmate’s status.
+• If you cannot find any results, contact the jail directly to confirm the inmate’s status.

 Offline Search Procedure

-If you prefer an offline option, or if the online tools are temporarily unavailable, the Utah county jail can assist you via phone or in person.
+If you prefer to seek information offline or if the online tools are temporarily unavailable, Dallas County Jail offers help via phone or in person.

 Contact the Jail Directly

-Call the public information number of the Utah county jail to speak with staff who can assist in your inmate search.
-Have relevant details ready, such as the inmate’s full name, date of birth, or booking number, if available.
+Call the public information number of Dallas County Jail to speak with staff members who can assist in locating an inmate.
+Be ready to provide identifying information such as the inmate’s full name, date of birth, or booking number, if available.

 Visit the Jail in Person

-You can also visit the Utah county jail to inquire about an inmate’s status.
-Bringing official identification and any pertinent information about the inmate can expedite the process.
+You may also visit Dallas County Jail to ask about an inmate’s status.
+Bringing official identification and any relevant details about the inmate can expedite the process.

 Check Public Information Boards